Winnertzia

 Taxonomic revision

-A 2020 revision based on COI barcoding data and male increased the known Swedish fauna from 26 to 93 and described 37 new species globally.
-The study a narrower and established the W. setosa group for species with distinctive gonostylar and gonocoxal characters.
+A 2020 revision based on COI barcoding data and male genitalia increased the known Swedish fauna from 26 to 93 and described 37 new species globally.
+The study introduced a narrower species concept and established the W. setosa group for species with distinctive gonostylar and gonocoxal characters.

 Species richness